oneoffcoder/books/scikit-intro/container/README.md

 # Purpose

-This docker container is meant to be used for learning purpose for programming in Java 12.
+This docker container is meant to be used for learning purpose for Scikit-Learn.

 # Docker